raajasrieeth/My-website/README.md

 wowfromraaj --> name

 This is not anything official , just for a friend's request.
-It turned out pretty good , so gonna improve it!
+It turned out pretty good , so gon improve it!

 These websites are hosted using Google Drive.